Your external hard drive connected to your Mac, MacBook Pro. Or MacBook Air won’t allow you to transfer files to it.

 2. Plug in Your Hard Drive.

 If your drive icon doesn’t appear on your Mac’s desktop.
-Then check your Finder Preferences is set to show eternal drives on the desktop.
+Then check your Finder Settings (Mac OS Ventura).
+It’s Finder Preferences in earlier Mac releases.
+Check it’s set to show eternal drives on the desktop.

 3. Double Click on Your External Hard Drive’s disk Icon.

 This opens up a Finder window onto your external drive.

 4. Browse to the Files you want to Transfer or Copy To the Drive.

 5. Select the Files.